-Summer is quickly arriving in Texas, and children are already home.
+Summer has arrived in the Dallas / Fort Worth area, and children are already home for summer break.
 This means that our pools are about to be in use if they are not already.

 This makes it an important time to review pool safety.

 Keep in mind that almost all water sources should have your attention.
 This includes in-ground swimming pools, above-ground swimming pools, hot tubs and even portable kiddie pools.
 Drowning is still the leading cause of death by unintentional injury in kids ages 1 through 4 and the second-leading cause in kids ages 5 through 9 in the U.S., according to the CDC.

 Here are some safety items to consider – although this is by no means the final list and you need to make sure you research further and implement all safety features possible.

 One of the most important things you can do is talk about pool safety as a family.
 All of the adults should understand the technical aspects of pool safety – a few of which we will touch upon in our list.

 Both adults and children should thoroughly understand pool safety rules and why the rules exist.
 You should discuss this regularly with your children, especially at the beginning of pool season.
 Reinforce pool rules consistently just like you do any other house or safety rules.

 Education also should also include basic safety and first aid, such as CPR, and having a plan established of what to do when an emergency occurs.